Vickyyyky/NexaStore1/README.md

 # NexaStore1

-NexaStore1 is a full-stack e-commerce application with separate admin, frontend, and backend modules.
-It is designed for managing products, users, orders, and favorites, with a modern UI and RESTful API.
+NexaStore1 is a full-stack e-commerce platform featuring an admin dashboard, a customer-facing storefront, and a backend API.
+It enables product management, order processing, user authentication, and favorites, making it suitable for modern online stores.

+---

 ## Project Structure